 An ACTE Fellow at NPS

-What a great opportunity for career and technical educators to share information, hopes and concerns with their legislators.
+What a great opportunity for career and technical educators to share information, hopes and concerns with

 I was very fortunate to accompany two very seasoned NPS attendees from Maine, Chris Downing, director at Waldo County Technical Center, and Dave Keaton, director at Region II School of Applied Technology.
 They had established appointments with all four of our state senators in the House and Senate.